Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

-This week’s Fact-check (it’s late, I know, sorry!) looks at another controversial ingredient, hydroquinone.
-What is it, what does it do, why do people say it’s bad, and is it actually bad?
+This week’s Fact-check (it’s late, I know, sorry!) looks at another controversial skincare ingredient, hydroquinone.
+What is hydroquinone, what benefits does it have in skincare, why do people say it’s harmful, and is it actually bad?
 Let’s find out…

 What is hydroquinone?